Outside the Classroom

 For Secondary School students, the ISB also offers participation in G.I.N.
 (Global Issues Network) that fosters awareness of world environmental, ethical and economic problems.

-Model UN or MUN, is an academic simulation of the United Nations that aims to educate participants about current events, topics in international relations, diplomacy and the United Nations agenda.
+Model UN or MUN, is an academic simulation of the United Nations that aims to educate participants about current events, topics on environmental, human rights international relations, diplomacy and the United Nations agenda.